Skip to main content

 Example III

-The last example again uses three data models, A, B, and C, where A is related to B, and B is related to C, but A is not related to C. In the following query, A is the Person data model, B is the Host data model, and C is the Finding data model.
+The third example again uses three data models, A, B, and C, where A is related to B, and B is related to C, but A is not related to C. In the following query, A is the Person data model, B is the Host data model, and C is the Finding data model.
 The Person data model does not have a relationship with the Finding data model.

 The following query illustrates how you can establish a connection between A and C by tethering the relationships from A to B and then from B to C. Specifically, the query returns a person’s last name and the number of findings that are related to this person: